Analysis of the Generalization Error: Empirical Risk Minimization over Deep Artificial Neural Networks Overcomes the Curse of Dimensionality in the Numerical Approximation of Black-Scholes Partial Differential Equations: Introduction

 see Proposition~\ref{prop:cov_nn}.
 In conjunction with Hoeffding's inequality this allows us to uniformly (over the hypothesis class of neural networks) bound the error between the risk and the empirical risk.
 However, this requires that the regression function $f^*_{d}$ as well as all functions in $\cH$ are uniformly bounded.
-To that end we use initial values $\varphi_d$ that are uniformly bounded which by the Feynman-Kac formula~\eqref{eq:FC} implies that also the functions $f^*_{d}=F_d(T,\cdot)$ are uniformly bounded.
+To that end we assume the initial value $\varphi_d$ to be bounded, which by the Feynman--Kac formula~\eqref{eq:FC} implies that also the function $f^*_{d}=F_d(T,\cdot)$ is bounded.
 Moreover, we introduce hypothesis classes of \enquote{clipped} neural networks

-where $\cC_\bd:=\min\{|\cdot|,\bd\}\mathop{\mathrm{sgn}}(\cdot)$ denotes a clipping function with suitable clipping amplitude $\bd\in(0,\infty)$.
+where $\cC_\bd:=\min\{|{\cdot}|,\bd\}\mathop{\mathrm{sgn}}(\cdot)$ denotes a clipping function with clipping amplitude $\bd$.
 This can be interpreted as incorporating the prior knowledge about the boundedness of the regression function into our hypothesis class.
 In Appendix~\ref{app:nn} we show that the clipping function can be represented as a small ReLU network so that clipped ReLU networks are in fact standard neural networks.

 Note that there exist different concepts and known results in order to bound the generalization error (see, for instance,~\cite{anthony2009,arora2018stronger,BartlettFT17,Bartlett2017Nearly-tightNetworks,Golowich17,neyshabur2017exploring}).
 The present paper intends to stress the interplay between the approximation and generalization error and gives a complete proof in order to rigorously show the absence of the curse of dimensionality for our particular problem.